isabella232/gatsby-site/src/collections/cases/2019-01-12-dutchlabelshop.md

 ## Migrating from Magento 1 to 2

 We had many years of customizations built into the Magento 1 installation which culminated in 75 custom-built extensions.
-Our first step was to sit with the client team to discuss every single extension that we used in the Magento 1 shop and assess whether we need to skip it, port it or find an alternative for the Magento 2 build.
+Our first step was to sit with the client team to discuss every single extension that we used in the Magento 1 store and assess whether we need to skip it, port it or find an alternative for the Magento 2 build.

 ## Service Oriented Architecture